wpilibsuite/sphinxext-opengraph/README.md

 =============
 ```

-[^1]: Note: Relative file paths for images are currently converted to be relative to the root of the website as defined by `ogp_site_name` ***not*** the source reStructuredText file.
-Additionally, relative file paths for videos and audio are currently **not** supported please use an absolute path instead.
+[^1]: Note: Relative file paths for images, videos and audio are currently **not** supported when using field lists.
+Please use an absolute path instead.